GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/extension-demo/README.md

-# Extension Demo for the GraphQL API
+# Extension Demo for the Gato GraphQL

-Demonstration of extending the GraphQL schema, for the GraphQL API for WordPress
+Demonstration of extending the GraphQL schema, for the Gato GraphQL for WordPress

 ## Install